 As we bid farewell to the long, summer days and say hello to changing leaves and pumpkin-spiced everything, you probably have fall decorations on your mind.
 So do we, and we have a front porch fall makeover that we’re just pleased as punch to share with you.
 Whether you opt for a rustic vibe or modern style, the possibilities are endless for transforming your porch into an autumn oasis.

 We’ve gathered our favorite front porch decorating ideas for you to create a warm, welcoming entryway this fall.

 1 | Pumpkins

 Without pumpkins, is it really fall?
-Pumpkins are always a foolproof way to decorate your front porch for fall.
-You don’t just have to stick with the standard orange ones, either.
+Pumpkins are always an easy way to decorate your front porch for fall.
+You don’t have to stick with the standard orange ones either.
 Incorporate pastel and green pumpkins to add some visual variety.
-This softer color scheme also adds an airy feel to your front porch.
+This softer color scheme adds an airy feel to your front porch.
 Plus, when you start adding more fall elements to your porch, light-colored pumpkins ensure the overall effect doesn’t become overwhelming.

 2 | Flowers

 We know many of your favorite flowers are no longer in bloom once the summer passes, but don’t neglect the flower tailor-made for the fall — chrysanthemums.
 Mums boast a variety of colors and bloom shapes, which can add dimension to your front porch.
 Plant colorful mums in the window boxes on either side of your front door, or fill an assortment of planter sizes that you can place up your porch steps.
 Read our blog post for other ways to decorate outdoors with mums.

 Looking for other great autumn flowers and foliage?
 Layer in a variety of annual fall plants, including Flowering Kale, Purple Fountain Grass, Crotons, Dianthus, and Black-Eyed Susans.